Why Your Hotel Restaurant Needs Its Own Website

 At Tiny Lou’s, the operators believe that the ultimate goal of the restaurant website is to make things seamless for hotel guests.
 With a few clicks, guests can make a reservation, sign up for the Tiny Lou’s email list and easily navigate back to Hotel Clermont’s website.
 “We don't ever want to be in a relationship where things are divided and hard lines are drawn throughout the property.
 [We] work together in the pursuit of a better experience for everyone,” says Nick Hassiotis, Director of Food & Beverage at Hotel Clermont.

-Ultimately, the hotel website and the hotel restaurant website should compliment one another other and help to bolster the two businesses.
+Ultimately, the hotel website and the hotel restaurant website should complement one another and help to bolster the two businesses.
 Both should be an extension of the hospitality you show to guests, online and off.